fanluo12/GrindForNextJob/README.md

 Put current index and spped pair to an array and sort by ascending order of index.
 For each one, use stack to store expected time with double value.
 Once next value is <= stack.peek(), which means faster car will catch up previous at some point of time, don't do anything, else push to stack
 ## 875. Koko Eating Bananas
 ## 994. Rotting Oranges
+## 1584.
+Min Cost to Connect All Points
+Use pq to store [index, cost] pair and count to update current counted points